 An assessment of the site's sage mitigation areas, including the pilot project area, is conducted by a qualified biologist on a quarterly basis and is included in the quarterly vegetation reports.
-The quarterly monitoring consists of an overall assessment of the site's sage mitigation areas

-(City and County mitigation areas) as well as a sampling and assessment of the pilot project area in accordance with the procedure presented in the First Quarter Vegetation Report entitled "Methodology for Monitoring Percent Cover and Species Richness within Each Seeded Application Method on the Coastal Sage Scrub Pilot Project at the Sunshine Canyon Landfill".
+The quarterly monitoring consists of an overall assessment of the site's sage mitigation areas (City and County mitigation areas) as well as a sampling and assessment of the pilot project area in accordance with the procedure presented in the First Quarter Vegetation Report entitled "Methodology for Monitoring Percent Cover and Species Richness within Each Seeded Application Method on the Coastal Sage Scrub Pilot Project at the Sunshine Canyon Landfill".

-The most recent observations of the Deck C sage mitigation area noted that overall the area looks healthy, however many plant species were in a dormancy period.
+The most recent observations of the Deck C sage mitigation area noted that overall the area looks healthy.
 The area will continue to be monitored on a quarterly basis and those observations will be included in the quarterly vegetation reports.